GudniNatan/BetterTimers/README.md

 ## Compatability

-BetterTimers.py is compatable with both python 2 & 3.
+BetterTimers.py is compatible with both python 2 & 3.

 ## Dependencies

-BetterTimers.py is dependant on pygame.
+BetterTimers.py is dependant on [pygame](http://www.pygame.org).